Work begins Monday to breach Austintown dam, draining Woodside Lake

-AUSTINTOWN, Ohio (WKBN) – Work will begin Monday to breach Woodside Lake Dam in Austintown.
+AUSTINTOWN, Ohio (WYTV) – Work will begin Monday to breach Woodside Lake Dam in Austintown.

 The dam sits in the middle of a cluster of homes off of Meridian Road, across from the Maronite Center.